simonmichael/hledger/hledger/hledger.m4.md

 So if you are relying on them (especially 4) and using multiple files, placing your commodity directives in a top-level parent file might be important.
 Or, keep your decimal marks unambiguous and your entries well balanced and precise.

+Omitting the commodity symbol will set the display style for just the no-symbol commodity, not all commodities.

+Commodity styles can be [overridden](#commodity-styles) by the `-c/--commodity-style` command line option.

 (Related: [#793](https://github.com/simonmichael/hledger/issues/793))